 Sugar Ant Control: Protect Your Home or Business

-- The term “sugar ants” actually refers to more than one species.
+- What are sugar ants?
+The term “sugar ants” actually refers to more than one species.
 Types that exist in the Mid-Atlantic region include pharaoh ants, odorous house ants, and pavement ants.

-- These insects prefer to eat sweets, as well as fatty, greasy, or high protein items like butter or bacon.
+- Why do I have sugar ants in my kitchen?
+These insects prefer to eat sweets, as well as fatty, greasy, or high protein items like butter or bacon.
 Even things like used bandages attract some sugar ants, causing trouble in places such as hospitals or nursing facilities.

-- These pests communicate with one another through chemicals called pheromones.
+- What’s up with sugar ants?
+These pests communicate with one another through chemicals called pheromones.
 They use these to mark the trail from their homes to food sources.
 The greater the number of ants that visit that spot, the stronger this invisible path becomes.

 Adult sugar ants range from one-sixteenth to one-eighth of an inch.
 Their eggs and larvae are tiny, so it’s unlikely that you’ll see them.
 Ranging in color from reddish-brown to black, a sugar ant’s body consists of a head, thorax, and abdomen.
 They also have a set of antennae and three pairs of legs.